AP Explains: What happens in a partial government shutdown

 #ReadLocal

-Social Security checks will still go out.
-Troops will remain at their posts.
-Doctors and hospitals will get their Medicare and Medicaid reimbursements.
-In fact, virtually every essential government agency, like the FBI, the Border Patrol and the Coast Guard, will remain open.
-Transportation Security Administration officers will continue to man airport checkpoints.
+Virtually every essential government agency, including the FBI, the Border Patrol and the Coast Guard, will remain open.
+Transportation Security Administration officers will staff airport checkpoints.

+The air traffic control system, food inspection, Medicare, veterans' health care and many other essential government programs will run as usual.
+The Federal Emergency Management Agency can continue to respond to disasters.

+Nearly 90 percent of the Department of Homeland Security's 240,000 employees will be at work because they're considered essential.

+Special counsel Robert Mueller's office, which is investigating potential ties between the Trump campaign and Russia, is unaffected by a shutdown.

 But hundreds of thousands of federal workers will be forced off the job, and some services will go dark.
-Even after funding is restored, the political repercussions could be enduring.

-According to a report by Democrats on the Senate Appropriations Committee, more than 420,000 federal employees deemed essential would continue to work without pay during a partial shutdown, including about 41,000 law enforcement and corrections officers and nearly 150,000 Homeland Security employees.
-Those working without pay — three days before Christmas — would include about 53,000 TSA workers, 54,000 Customs and Border Protection agents and officers and 42,000 Coast Guard employees.

-The rules for who works and who doesn't date back to the early 1980s and haven't been significantly modified since.
-The Trump administration is relying mostly on guidance left over from former President Barack Obama.

-Under a precedent-setting memorandum by Reagan budget chief David Stockman, federal workers are exempted from furloughs if their jobs are national security-related or if they perform essential activities that "protect life and property."

-The air traffic control system, food inspection, Medicare, veterans' health care and many other essential government programs would run as usual.
-The Federal Emergency Management Agency could continue to respond to disasters.

-On the other hand, the Washington Monument and many other iconic park service attractions would close, as would museums along the National Mall.
-In the past, the vast majority of national parks were closed to visitors and campers, but during the last government shutdown in January the Interior Department tried to make parks as accessible as possible despite bare-bones staffing levels.
-It was not clear Monday if that effort will be repeated.
+In the past, the vast majority of national parks were closed to visitors and campers, but beginning with the last government shutdown, in January, the Interior Department has tried to make parks as accessible as possible despite bare-bones staffing levels.
+Some are staying open thanks to funding from states and charitable groups.

-Interior Secretary Ryan Zinke, who greeted visitors at the World War II Memorial and other sites in downtown Washington during the last shutdown, said Saturday he is stepping down at the end of the year.
+In Washington, the museums along the National Mall will remain open at least through Jan.
+1, but Smithsonian officials said they will reevaluate the situation if the shutdown continues into the new year.
+The Washington Monument is closed for repairs.

+Arizona and Utah officials put in place plans to keep open Grand Canyon, Zion, Arches and Bryce Canyon and Zion national parks.

 FEDERAL WORKERS STILL GET PAID — EVENTUALLY

-While they can be kept on the job, federal workers can't get paid for days worked while there is a lapse in funding.
+While they can be kept on the job, federal workers won't be paid for days worked during the lapse in funding.
 In the past, however, they have been repaid retroactively even if they were ordered to stay home.

-Rush hour in downtown Washington, meanwhile, becomes a breeze.
-Tens of thousands of federal workers are off the roads.
+White House officials said that would be the case again.

+The Senate already has passed legislation ensuring that workers will receive back pay.
+The House seems sure to follow suit.

+Federal employees already were granted an extra day of vacation on Monday, Christmas Eve, under an executive order Trump signed this past week.

 SHUTDOWNS HAPPEN

-Way back in the day, shutdowns usually weren't that big a deal.
-They happened every year when Jimmy Carter was president, averaging 11 days each.
-During Reagan's two terms, there were six shutdowns, typically just one or two days apiece.
-Deals got cut.
-Everybody moved on.
+Shutdowns happened every year when Jimmy Carter was president, averaging 11 days each.
+During President Ronald Reagan's two terms, there were six shutdowns, typically just one or two days apiece.

 Comments